 PCI DSS Compliance

-If your business processes, stores or transmits credit card data, it must meet a special set of security criteria known as the Payment Card Industry Data Security Standards (PCI DSS).
-The PCI DSS ensure that a baseline of security is in place and help reduce the risk of credit card fraud, but for many businesses, implementing the PCI DSS can be a difficult and expensive undertaking.
+If your business processes, stores or transmits credit card data, it must meet a special set of security criteria known as the Payment Card Industry Data Security Standard (PCI DSS).

-Small-site Mako appliances can be configured with up to four Internet connections – mix cable, xDSL, cellular etc. for the level of resiliency and redundancy most suited to your needs.
-Then choose how each connection is used.
-You can set priority for each circuit and/or load balance across multiple circuits.
+Mako appliances can be configured with up to four Internet connections including ethernet, fiber, xDSL and cellular, for the level of resiliency and redundancy most suited to your needs.
+Choose how each connection is used and set priority for each circuit and/or load balance across multiple circuits.

-Mako’s SD-WAN technology lets you easily build the network you’ve always dreamed of at a cost that will please even the most conservative CFO.
+Mako’s SD-WAN technology lets you build the cost-effective network you’ve always dreamed of.

 Mako Guardian Content Filtering

-Set limits on the types of websites that can be accessed from your network, including blacklist/whitelist or block all.
+Set limits on the types of websites that can be accessed from your network, and create allowed/denied site lists.

-Social media sites, for example, can be a great way to keep in touch with family and friends, but during the business day these outlets can consume an inordinate amount of time and attention.
+Social media sites, for example, can consume an inordinate amount of time and attention.
 Moreover, social media sites are known to harbor security threats like malware and viruses.